Ibrahim M. Abu-Rabi'

 Ibrahim M. Abu-Rabi' (إبراهيم محمد هزاع ابوربيع) was a Professor in Islamic Studies (Department of History and Classics) at the University of Alberta, Edmonton, Canada, and the Chair of the Edmonton Council of Muslim Communities.
 His primary areas of academic specialization were the Middle East and International Relations.
 He also had a special interest in the study and practice of interfaith dialogue between the Islamic and Christian religious traditions.

 Education

-Abu-Rabi‘ was born Nazareth and completed his schooling in Palestine.
+Abu-Rabi‘ was born in Nazareth and completed his schooling in Palestine.
 He attended university in the United States, earning a Master of Arts (MA) in Religious Studies from Temple University in 1983 and a MA in Political Science from the University of Cincinnati in 1982.
 He earned his Doctor of Philosophy (PhD) in Islamic Studies, with concentrations in Modern Islamic Thought and Comparative Islamic Cultures, from the Temple University Department of Religion in 1987.
 His dissertation was entitled "Islam and Search for Social Order in Modern Egypt: An Intellectual Biography of Shaykh al-Azhar 'Abd al-Halim Mahmud."
 Abu-Rabi‘ left Temple University and accepted temporary placements at Virginia Commonwealth University and the University of Texas at Austin.